fey0/portfolio/README.md

 # Feysele Portfolio

+# About Me
+Degree Awarded: Associate of Science in the School of Engineering, Technology, Mathematics, and Sciences (05/21 from Dallas College)

+Current Institution: University of North Texas, 1155 Union Circle #311277 Denton, Texas 76203-5017 (2021- Present)

+Pursuing BS in Information Science with a concentration in Data Science

 # [Main Project](https://github.com/fey0/Netflix-Recommender)
 * A netflix recommendation system
 * Was created using a netflix dataset from a kaggle repository